Welcome to Troops 390/7390

 Acme Receipts Cash Back Time:

-Troops 7390 & 390 are collecting Acme Receipts again this year.
-We will collect receipts from August 1, 2024 through February 15, 2025.
-Scouts can ask friends, relatives, and neighbors for their receipts too.
-If we are successful, 100% of the receipts will go into the Scouts accounts who are turning in the receipts.
+Troops 7390 & 390 are collecting Acme Receipts again this year through February 15, 2025.
+The Troop deadline to turn in receipts is February 11th.
+There is a $2,000 minimum before we can submit receipts.
+So far, the Troop has collected approximately $1,670.
+Scouts can ask friends, relatives, and neighbors for their receipts, too.
+Acme reimburses 5% of the cash back value, which will go directly into the Scout’s account.
 Please give the paper copies of receipts or text a picture of your receipt to Sarah Eckert at (330) 671-1052.

 Troop Reminders: